-You purchased your greenhouse structure and finally decided on what cover to get, so next on your list is figuring out how to secure that cover to your structure.
-Before making your decision on which Poly-fastener you’re going to use, you should read this comparison of Wiggle Wire vs. Poly Lock.
+You purchased your greenhouse and finally decided on what cover to get, but how do you plan to secure it?
+Before purchasing the cheapest option be sure read this comparison of Wiggle Wire vs. Poly Lock.

 Wiggle Wire (WW) is the most common fastener on the market for securing a greenhouse cover.
 It is a simple, inexpensive way to secure Poly Film and shade cloth coverings to a structure.
 It is a steel wire that is used in combination with an aluminum channel to secure the material in place.
 For installation, you simply screw the aluminum channel to the base of your structure and then literally wiggle the wire into the channel as demonstrated in the video below.
-WW comes as a standard galvanized steel or PVC-coated steel.
-If you are considering using WW, I highly suggest that you go with the PVC-coated steel to prolong the life of the wire and your cover.
+WW comes as a standard galvanized steel or coated steel.
+If you are considering using WW, you will want to go with the coated steel to prolong the life of the wire and your cover.

 The main advantages of using WW are:

 - It does no pinch or bind the material it secures

 - It can be formed to the top of curved bows